BlueRoyy/DataProtectionPolicy/index.md

 Last updated	21st Jun 2018
 Definitions
-Organisation	means Kenroy Roach, a registered developer.
+Organisation	       means Kenroy Roach, the registered developer of Barbados Government Directory App.
 GDPR	               means the General Data Protection Regulation.
 Responsible Person	 means Kenroy Roach.
 Register of Systems	means a register of all systems or contexts in which personal data is processed by the Organisation.

 1. Data protection principles